Web plus Marketing publications from Quebec, Canada.

 Section 1 - Before the Launch of the website.

 The section to read before starting the production of a website.
-The essentials and requirements.

 Before launching a website - Section 1